 The 1880s brick house sits on an irregular, triangle lot with elevated train tracks running at an angle in front of the building.
 Whenever possible, we salvage the bones of a building to reduce the amount of landfill waste.
 However, due to deferred maintenance, we cannot salvage the crumbling facade, and it didn’t respond well to the site.

 We’re removing the existing facade and replacing it with more appropriate materials for a sustainably designed southern exposure.
 We’ll install a combination of brick and vertical charred wood cladding, retaining the traditional brick look blended with the striking detail of the black timber.
 The Shou Sugi Ban timber is intended to reference railroad ties on the “L” tracks near the front of the house while providing privacy and shading from western light.

 PROGRAMMING FOR THE BUILDING

 Our renovation began with rethinking the layout of the building’s interior to accommodate our client’s lifestyle.
 The young couple is a creative professional duo who needs a live/work loft space with an open floor plan centered around a kitchen.
 Also, they want a master suite combined with a living space, kid’s bedrooms and space for guests, and multiple access points to the outside.

-We’re giving the structure a little boost with a new steel system frame on the first floor, and for efficiency, we’ll build out the second and third floor with a conventional frame.
-Replacing windows and doors with low-e 3 glass and blasting the walls with highly-efficient insulation will significantly improve the building envelope.
+We’re giving the structure a little boost with a new steel system frame on the first floor, and for efficiency, we’ll build out the second and third floors with a conventional frame.
+Replacing windows and doors with Low-E 3 glass and blasting the walls with highly-efficient insulation will significantly improve the building envelope.

 INTERIOR & FLOOR PLAN DETAILS